nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 #### 3.2.4 Deleting a patient: `delete`

-Deletes the specified patient from the patient database.
+You can delete a specified patient from the patient database.

 Format: `delete INDEX`